dmwsdq/html-capturer-chrome-extension/README.md

 ============
 1. Download all the files included in "src" as well as "localserver"
 2. Put the recv.php file in a folder named "capturer", put the folder in the htdocs (see eventPage.js).
-3. Make a folder named "Captured", put it in the same folder as recv.php (see recv.php).
+3. Make a folder named "Captured", put it in the same folder as recv.php, in this case, "capturer" (see recv.php).
+Now you should have the following files & folders inside your htdocs: ".../htdocs/capturer/recv.php",".../htdocs/capturer/Captured".
-4. Open chrome://extensions/ in your browser, tick "Developer mode".
+4. Open "chrome://extensions/" in your browser, tick "Developer mode".
-5. Load all files inside "src" as chrome extension, by clicking "load extensions" in chrome://extensions/ .
+5. Load all files inside "src" as chrome extension, by clicking "load extensions" in "chrome://extensions/".
 6. Done.
-Captured webpages can be found inside htdocs/capturer/Captured .
+Captured webpages can be found inside ".../htdocs/capturer/Captured".

-adapted from http://craiget.com/automatically-save-html-of-every-page-you-visit/ by @craiget
+adapted by @dmwsdq from http://craiget.com/automatically-save-html-of-every-page-you-visit/ by @craiget